alexellis/civo-fluxcd-expressjs/README.md

 * [Flux Helm Operator](https://github.com/fluxcd/helm-operator) - the Helm operator is not required for use with Flux, but makes a good pairing, so that Flux applies a custom resource, and then the helm operator installs the selected version of the chart.

-* [Express.js](https://expressjs.com) is one of the most popular microservices frameworks for Node.js and makes it easy to define APIs, add authentication, integrate with middleware, and to server static sites.
+* [Express.js](https://expressjs.com) is one of the most popular microservices frameworks for Node.js and makes it easy to define APIs, add authentication, integrate with middleware, and to serve static sites.

 ### Why FluxCD and what are the alternatives?

 At the end of the tutorial, every new version of our app will be automatically updated in the cluster.
-What's more, if we delete our cluster by accident, we can recover in a short period of time since Git remains the source of truth.
+What's more, if we delete our cluster by accident, we can recover quickly because all of our resources are defined in our Git repository.
+This means we can easily re-create them in a new cluster.

 Flux is one of the best-known tools for CD within the [CNCF landscape](https://landscape.cncf.io) and has been the topic for many sessions, tutorials, and workshops at [KubeCon](https://www.cncf.io).